adityajain07/Multi-Agent_Motion-Planning_Crazyflies_Swarm/README.md

 This repository contains code for a multi-agent motion planning project using Crazyflie platform done as part of an MEng project at University of Toronto.
 The `configuration` folder contains the configuration files and `motion_planning` folder contains code for motion planning.

+Video demonstration:

-For more details, please see the report.
+For more details, please see the [video demonstration](https://youtu.be/kjKUiguxwx4) and project report.